OWASP/ASVS/5.0/en/0x22-V14-Config.md

 | **14.2.7** | [ADDED] Verify that third party components are sourced separately from internally owned and developed applications. | ✓ | ✓ | ✓ | 441 |
 | **14.2.8** | [ADDED, SPLIT FROM 14.2.6] Verify that risky third party libraries or those with a history of vulnerabilities are sandboxed away from the most sensitive system modules/services so that even if a vulnerability in the library was successfully exploited, the sensitive system modules/services would not be compromised. ([C2](https://owasp.org/www-project-proactive-controls/#div-numbering)) | | | ✓ | 1061 |

-Note: Certain languages and package managers, have ecosystems that require the identification of packages using multiple factors (e.g groupId and artifactId).
+Note: Certain languages and package managers, have ecosystems that require the identification of packages using multiple factors (e.g. groupId and artifactId).
 This would allow the build process to more specifically identify a resource.
 In other cases, package managers operate by the order of repositories or mirrors included.
-Consult your package managers to specifically indicate search order.
+Consult your package managers to specifically indicate the search order.

 ## V14.3 Unintended Information Leakage

-Configurations for production should be hardened to protect against common attacks, such as debug consoles, raise the bar for Cross-site Scripting (XSS) and Remote File Inclusion (RFI) attacks, and to eliminate trivial information discovery "vulnerabilities" that are the unwelcome hallmark of many penetration testing reports.
+Configurations for production should be hardened to protect against common attacks.
+Measures should include disabling debug consoles, raising the bar against Cross-site Scripting (XSS) and Remote File Inclusion (RFI) attacks, and eliminating trivial information discovery "vulnerabilities" that often litter penetration testing reports.
 Many of these issues are rarely rated as a significant risk, but they are chained together with other vulnerabilities.
 If these issues are not present by default, it raises the bar before most attacks can succeed.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |